FortOrbis/.github/profile/README.md

 - Discord [Server](https://discord.gg/y5gRdBP3bH)

 If you're joining the Discord just to flex about already knowing SSL bypassing methods without contributing, this probably isn't the space for you.

+> **Note:** This project is strictly for educational purposes.
+We do not condone the use of cheats, exploits, or any malicious activity related to this repository.
+Our only intent is to enjoy older Fortnite seasons in a safe and respectful environment.